Characters of Kingdom Hearts: Princesses of Heart

-The Princesses of Heart, known as the Seven Princesses (セブンプリンセス, Sebun Purinsesu) in the Japanese language version, are maidens whose hearts are made of pure light and devoid of darkness, with the original character Kairi as one such maiden.
-The roster of the other Princesses includes five official Disney Princesses—Snow White from Snow White and the Seven Dwarfs, Cinderella from the Disney film of the same name, Aurora from Sleeping Beauty, Belle from Beauty and the Beast, and Jasmine from Aladdin, plus Alice from Alice in Wonderland.
-Kingdom Hearts III introduces new inheritors of the original maidens' powers called the New Seven Hearts (ニューセブンハート, Nyū Sebun Hāto)—including Rapunzel from Tangled and the sisters Anna and Elsa from Frozen—with only Kairi retaining her original role.
+The Princesses of Heart, known as the Seven Princesses (セブンプリンセス, Sebun Purinsesu) in Japanese, are maidens whose hearts are made of pure light and devoid of darkness, with Kairi being one of them.
+The other Princesses include Disney characters Snow White, Cinderella, Aurora, Belle, Jasmine, and Alice.
+Kingdom Hearts III introduces new inheritors of the original Princesses' powers called the New Seven Hearts (ニューセブンハート, Nyū Sebun Hāto)—including Rapunzel, Anna, and Elsa—with only Kairi retaining her original role.

 Throughout the original game, Maleficent kidnaps the princesses for their ability to summon the Keyhole to Kingdom Hearts when brought together.
 Xehanort's Heartless "Ansem" later uses six of the princesses' hearts to forge a Keyblade with the power to unlock people's hearts, intending to free Kairi's heart from Sora's.
 Sora restores their hearts after using Ansem's Keyblade on himself to revive Kairi, destroying it.
-The other princesses remain at Hollow Bastion to contain the darkness spilling from the Keyhole until the door to Kingdom Hearts is sealed, subsequently returning to their homeworlds.
-In the prequel Birth by Sleep, it is revealed that Master Xehanort seeks out the Princesses of Heart, spurring Maleficent into gathering them as well; it is later explained in Dream Drop Distance that the princesses' hearts represent the seven fragments of light broken off from the χ-blade, which Xehanort intends to use in his plan to forge the weapon.
-To prevent this, Yen Sid prepares to substitute the princesses with seven Keyblade wielders to clash with Xehanort's reformed Organization XIII.
+The other princesses remain at Hollow Bastion to contain the darkness coming from the Keyhole until the door to Kingdom Hearts is sealed and subsequently return to their homeworlds.
+Birth by Sleep reveals that Master Xehanort also seeks the Princesses of Heart, spurring Maleficent into gathering them; it is later explained in Dream Drop Distance that the princesses' hearts represent the seven fragments of light broken off from the χ-blade, which Xehanort intends to use in his plan to reforge the weapon.
+To prevent this, Yen Sid substitutes the princesses with seven Keyblade wielders to fight Xehanort's reformed Organization XIII.